 How to Play Jazz Guitar – A Practice Guide

-If there is one question I get the most from readers and students, it’s this:
+If there’s one question I get the most from readers and students, it’s this:

 “I want to play Jazz guitar.
 But, how do I go about learning how to play Jazz Guitar?”

-For many of us, we believe learning Jazz guitar means learning a ton of chords, scales, and arpeggios on the guitar in all 12 keys, that practicing is all technique and no creativity.
+For many players, learning jazz guitar means learning chords, scales, and arpeggios in all 12 keys; practicing is all technique and no creativity.

-But to be effective in the practice room, this is not the case.
+But to be effective in the practice room, this isn’t the case.

-One of the mistakes that many of us make, at all levels of our development, is that we spend hours on technical studies and little or no time on performance studies.
+One of the biggest mistakes that you can make, is that you spend hours on technical studies and little or no time on performance studies.

-After all, for most of us, we wanted to learn how to play Jazz guitar in order to jam tunes, either with backing tracks or with other people.
+After all, for most of us, you wanted to learn how to play jazz guitar in order to jam tunes, with backing tracks or other people.

-In this article you will learn a number of essential practice elements:
+In this article, you’ll learn a number of essential practice elements.

-These include, how to study Jazz tunes, concepts, technical items, and transcriptions in order to make learning how to play Jazz guitar fun and highly effective in your studies.
+These include, how to study tunes, concepts, technical items, and transcriptions in order to make learning jazz guitar fun and highly effective.